tier4/nebula/nebula_decoders/DESIGN.md

 Timing correction for all sensors follows the same underlying formula:
 Given a scan start timestamp $T_{s_i}$, packet start timestamp $T_{p_j}$, block offset $o_{b_k}$ within the packet and channel offset $o_{c_l}$ within the block, the point identified by $(i, j, k, l)$ has the relative scan timestamp $t_{i,j,k,l} = T_{p_j} - T_{s_i} + o_{b_k} + o_{c_l}$.

-The block offset follows a formula linear in the block index for all sensor models which addidionally depends on the number of returns of the currently active `return_mode`.
+The block offset follows a formula linear in the block index for all sensor models which additionally depends on the number of returns of the currently active `return_mode`.

 The channel offset is given as a formula, table or set of tables for all sensors.
 A few sensors' formula is influenced by factors such as high resolution mode (128E3X, 128E4X), alternate firing sequences (QT128) and near/farfield firing (128E3X).